IUBSAT/Sensor/README.md

 # bmeSensor
-code for the bme sensor, with incorrect measurements in rust (i am running rustc and cargo)
+code for the bme sensor, with correct measurements in rust (i am running rustc and cargo)

 Note: git would not allow me to add/ push anything in here so I just copies the important files Note 2: you will need to create your own rust project for this and then just copy and paste the files